open-company/open-company-storage/docs/README.md

 ### Viewing Diagrams

-Each diagram has an export that ends in `.svg`.
-This file is viewable in any standard SVG viewer including most web browsers.
+For each diagram that ends in `.svg` the file is viewable in any standard SVG viewer including most web browsers.

 ### Editing Diagrams

-These diagrams that end in a `.xml` extension are made with [draw.io](https://www.draw.io/).
+These diagrams are made with [draw.io](https://www.draw.io/).
 Simply go to [draw.io](https://www.draw.io/) in your browser, then: `File` ➞ `Open from`

 Chose `Device...` to open from your local copy of the git repo, or `URL...` to open from GitHub.